codess-aus/PL-900/Bus_value.md

 You should recommend Microsoft Dataverse to store support tickets and enforce business rules.
 You can store the tickets created in Power Apps portal to Dataverse and apply business rules to ensure data validation across every app or flow that uses these tickets.

+You can use Dataverse to store business data used by your applications.
+This data is organized as tables.
+A table is a set of rows used to store data.
+Data from
+Dynamics 365 is also stored within Dataverse and you can build apps using these tables.
+However, you cannot notify a user when a new sales order is created.

 ## AppSource third-party app
 You can use AppSource as an online store for business applications.
 You can publish or discover new add-ins for Power Platform, like custom connectors or Power Bl apps.
 But if the third-party application publisher does not support Power Platform directly, then it is highly improbable that you will find an add-in to integrate with the application.